-Given that certain denizens of the business world can sometimes seem to be speaking in tongues, it’s refreshing to encounter a new company with an infectious enthusiasm for language and clarity.
+Given that certain denizens of the business world can sometimes seem to be speaking in tongues, it’s refreshing to encounter a new small business with an infectious enthusiasm for language and clarity.

 Despite only forming in 2009, Veritas Language Group -- a translation, interpreting, and language services small business -- has already developed in unimaginable ways since the days when Sharon Stephens, and her joint-CEO Rachel Bryan, ran the company from a dining-room table.
-They founded the business just one day after their final honours degree exam (the pair studied Translation at Swansea University) and Veritas has achieved a meteoric rise to prominence since then.
+They founded the business just one day after their final honours degree exam (the pair studied Translation at Swansea University), and Veritas has continued to succeed since.

 Sharon had already earmarked entrepreneurship as a good career path after university, to give her flexibility as she raised a young family, and Rachel, having just had her first child, felt the same way.

 "I met Rachel while studying, and we complement each other very well.
-We’d discussed certain ideas and had something of a vision, because we knew what we wanted to do," Sharon explains.
-Crucially, the pair had already identified a gap in the market for an ethically-led language services company and, thanks to their alma mater, they soon had some office space to start progressing the formative business further.
+We’d discussed certain ideas, and had something of a vision because we knew what we wanted to do," Sharon explains.
+Crucially, the pair had already identified a gap in the market for an ethically-led language services company and, thanks to their alma mater, they soon had some office space to start progressing the formative small business further.

-Soon afterwards, however, they struck gold with Venture Wales -- linked to the Welsh Assembly Government (WAG) -- who guided the pair through a business planning process and financial forecasting to become the first company to receive the WAG’s Graduate Bursary new business grant.
-This gave Veritas small-business financial assistance in the form of £12,000 each for Sharon and Rachel.
+Soon afterwards, however, they struck gold with Venture Wales -- linked to the Welsh Assembly Government (WAG.)
+The scheme guided the pair through a business planning process and financial forecasting to become the first company to receive the WAG’s Graduate Bursary new business grant.
+This gave Veritas financial assistance in the form of £12,000 each for Sharon and Rachel.

-"It was incredible," recalls Sharon, who waxes lyrical about the help afforded by Venture Wales and their business advisor.
+"It was incredible," recalls Sharon, who speaks fondly of the help afforded by Venture Wales and their business advisor.
 "It allowed us to put everything earned by the company back into the company, and it covered one or two issues, such as a bad experience we had with the first web company we employed."

-On top of the bursary award, Veritas soon benefited from another government assistance programme strand.
-It too was identified by their business advisor and provided courtesy of the WAG, but this time they tapped the Single Investment Fund (SIF), which provides finance for businessto grow and undertake high quality new projects in Wales.
+On top of the bursary award, Veritas soon benefited from another government assistance programme: STAND.
+It too was identified by their business advisor and provided courtesy of the WAG, but this time they tapped the Single Investment Fund (SIF), which provides business financingto grow and undertake high quality new projects in Wales.

 Once again, the company met the requisite criteria, including a wish-list of what they needed the government money for (notably, a specialised telephony system and new computers), and a thorough check on their accounts.
-The result was match business and finance funding of £10,000, and another huge boost to the business, which moved into its dedicated 'Veritas House' premises in 2010.
+The result was matched financial aid of £10,000, and another huge boost to the business, which moved into its dedicated 'Veritas House' premises in 2010.

-The company now works 24/7, 365 days a year, with 5,500 freelance, dedicated linguists worldwide, and expects to expand its core office staff (currently sitting around ten) significantly in the near future.
-There’s excited talk about ground breaking new products such as 'Translate M8,' as well as the academic side of the operation (the development of a dedicated language-access dictionary), and the potential need to move office again, as business booms.
+The company now operates 24/7, 365 days a year, with 5,500 freelance, dedicated linguists worldwide, and expects to expand its core office staff (currently sitting around ten) significantly in the near future.
+There’s excited talk about ground breaking new products such as 'Translate M8,' as well as the academic side of the operation (the development of a dedicated language-access dictionary), and the potential need to move offices again because of their on-going business development.

 "A good business advisor is worth their weight in gold, because trying to know everything is impossible, so don’t wear too many hats -- get the experts in for the areas you’re not sure about," advises Sharon, when asked for some insights into their success.
 "Talk to your customers too, they need to understand your services in order to want them."